Air quality in Ontario

 Monitoring air quality

-Ontario has a network of 38 ambient (outside) air monitoring stations across the province that collect data and report on key pollutants that are indicators of overall air quality.
+Ontario maintains and operates a network of 38 ambient (outside) air monitoring stations across the province that collect data and report on key pollutants that are indicators of overall air quality.

 Ambient air monitoring stations are established in communities across Ontario so the data we gather represents the exposure of the general population.
 However, some neighbourhoods that are located near local sources, such as industrial facilities, might have higher concentrations of pollutants than what our monitoring stations measure.

-This information is shared with the public through our Air Quality Health Index (AQHI) hourly.
-The Air Quality Health Index represents the relative risk of a mixture of common air pollutants that are known to harm human health.
+The Air Quality Health Index (AQHI) provides the relative risk of a mixture of common air pollutants that are known to harm human health.

-We provide AQHI readings and forecasts, air pollution data, as well as information on what to do when a Special Air Quality Statement or Smog and Air Health Advisory is issued.
+- information on what to do when a Special Air Quality Statement or Air Quality Advisory is issued

 Status of our air quality